dialogue-planning/plan4dial/docs/source/tutorial.rst

         - Sorry, that isn't a valid cuisine.
       config_entities:
         cuisine:
-          fallback_message_variants:
-            - Sorry, that still isn't a valid cuisine.
           clarify_message_variants:
             - I didn't quite get your cuisine preference.
 Do you want to eat $cuisine?
       additional_updates: